Jeff Cunningham

-Jeff Cunningham (born August 21, 1976) is an American former professional soccer player who played as a forward.
+Jeff Cunningham (born August 21, 1976) is a former professional soccer player who played as a forward.
 He is Major League Soccer's third-all-time leader in regular-season goals scored with 134.
+Born in Jamaica, Cunningham initially played for the country of his birth before switching to the United States for which he played for the rest of his international career.

 Youth and college

-Cunningham was born in Jamaica, but moved to Crystal River, Florida at the age of fourteen.
+Cunningham was born in Jamaica, but moved to Crystal River, Florida, at the age of fourteen.
 He played college soccer at the University of South Florida from 1994 to 1997.
 As a sophomore and a junior, Cunningham was named first-team All-Conference USA, and as a senior he was named Conference USA Player of the Year.
 He finished his career at USF with forty-one goals and thirty-six assists.
+Cunningham was inducted to the USF Athletics Hall of Fame in August 2024.